udsdepend/fm21-momba-tutorial/book/tutorial/getting-started.md

 After installing the *Remote - Containers* extension you have to reopen the workspace within a *development container*.
 To this end, open the command palette by pressing `F1` and then choose *Remote-Containers: Reopen in Container*.
 This will reload the window, create a Docker container with Python and all relevant tools installed, and then opens the workspace in this container.

+After opening the container, VS Code will install some additional extensions into the container.
+After installing these extensions, it may prompt you to reload the window.
+Please do so when prompted.

 Congratulations, you are now fully prepared for the tutorial. 🎉